Andy and Jane Morton, Owners and Managers of Sallerton Wood, with Alan Morton (right)

 Jane is a teacher of modern foreign languages by training, but her interests and skills are many and varied.
 She and Andy met through kayaking and canoeing; taking part in many adventurous camping expeditions together, including a circumnavigation of Britain and Ireland in their double sea kayak.

-She has also taken up the challenge of green woodworking and has by now been on several courses and has made all sorts of greenwood items including a nursing chair, stools and kitchen implements.
+She has taken up the challenge of green woodworking and has by now been on several courses and has made all sorts of greenwood items including a nursing chair, stools and kitchen implements.

 Jane is currently training as a Forest School Leader.